hcuellar-coder/fantasy-stock-trading-app/README.md

 </p>

 #### Most Active
-The Most Active tab contains the top 10 most active stocks, provided by the IEX Cloud Api, that you can purchase.
+The Most Active tab contains the top 10 most active stocks, provided by the IEX Cloud API, that you can purchase.
 <p align="center">
 <img align="center"  width="600" height="500" src="./readme-images/Summary-MostActive.PNG">
 </p>

 #### My Holdings
 The Holdings tab will contain the user's holdings, all the stocks the user has purchased.
 From this tab, the user can purchase, or sell stock.
-The stocks are automatically updated upon purchase or selling, with the balances reflecting the users actions.
+The stocks are automatically updated upon purchase or selling, with the balances reflecting the user's actions.
 <p align="center">
 <img align="center"  width="600" height="500" src="./readme-images/Summary-MyHoldings.PNG">
 </p>